G4O4. Build more emotional and mental health support in communities

 WHAT WORKS?

-Strategies to cope with shortages and to increase the number of mental health professionals include:
+Strategies to cope with shortages and bolster the number of mental health professionals include:

-- Encouraging current college students to become psychiatrists.
+• Encouraging current medical students to become psychiatrists.

-- Offering incentives to providers to practice in areas with a shortage of health professionals, including loan repayment programs such as the scholarship program run by the National Health Service Corps.
+• Offering incentives to providers to practice in areas with a shortage of health professionals, like the National Health Service Corps’ Rural Community Loan Repayment Program.

 Challenges